MauroLoche/ue5-style-guide/README_IT.md

 <a name="bp-vars-access"></a>
 #### 3.2.4 Variable Access Level

-In C++, variables have a concept of access level.
-Public means any code outside the class can access the variable.
-Protected means only the class and any child classes can access this variable internally.
-Private means only this class and no child classes can access this variable.
+In C++, variables hanno il concetto di access level.
+Public significa ogni codice fuori dalla classe può accedere alla variable.
+Protected significa che solo la class e ogni child classes può accedere a questa variable.
+Private significa che solo questa class e nessuna delle child classes può accedere a questa variable.

-Blueprints do not have a defined concept of protected access currently.
+I Blueprints ora come ora non hanno un defined concept di protected access.

-Treat `Editable` variables as public variables.
-Treat non-editable variables as protected variables.
+Tratta `Editable` variables come public variables.
+Tratta non-editable variables come protected variables.

 <a name="3.2.4.1"></a>
 <a name="bp-vars-access-private"></a>
 ##### 3.2.4.1 Private Variables

-Unless it is known that a variable should only be accessed within the class it is defined and never a child class, do not mark variables as private.
-Until variables are able to be marked `protected`, reserve private for when you absolutely know you want to restrict child class usage.
+A meno che non si sappia che una variable dovrebbe essere accessibile solo all'interno della class in cui è definita e mai una child class, non segnare queste variables come private.
+Sino a quando le variables sono in grado di essere segnate come `protected`, risparmia il private per quando sai con sicurezza che vuoi restringere il child class usage.

+<a name="3.2.5"></a>
+<a name="bp-vars-advanced"></a>
+#### 3.2.5 Advanced Display

+If a variable should be editable but often untouched, mark it as `Advanced Display`.
+This makes the variable hidden unless the advanced display arrow is clicked.

+To find the `Advanced Display` option, it is listed as an advanced displayed variable in the variable details list.

+<a name="3.2.6"></a>
+<a name="bp-vars-transient"></a>
+#### 3.2.6 Transient Variables

+Transient variables are variables that do not need to have their value saved and loaded and have an initial value of zero or null.
+This is useful for references to other objects and actors who's value isn't known until run-time.
+This prevents the editor from ever saving a reference to it, and speeds up saving and loading of the blueprint class.

+Because of this, all transient variables should always be initialized as zero or null.
+To do otherwise would result in hard to debug errors.

+<a name="3.2.7"></a>
+<a name="bp-vars-config"></a>
+#### 3.2.8 Config Variables

+Do not use the `Config Variable` flag.
+This makes it harder for designers to control blueprint behavior.
+Config variables should only be used in C++ for rarely changed variables.
+Think of them as `Advanced Advanced Display` variables.